Etisalat-Internship/Logstash-AutoConfigureTable/README.md

     * for Python 2.7: `python auto_config.py`
     * for Python 3.6 (or higher): `python3 auto_config.py`
-5. when prompted to enter file names, do so with their file extensions
+5. when prompted to enter file names, do so with their file extensions (and path if needed)
+6. finally enter the database name which will be used as index when inputed into Elasticsearch

 ## Result
->After running the code, the output file (specifically, the filter's csv's collum variable) will be pupulated by an array of strings including the column names.
+>After running the code, an output file will be created by an array of strings including the column names, their data types, as well as the index.